Palolo875/kensho-1/replit.md

 ## Overview

-Kensho is a sophisticated distributed multi-agent communication system that runs entirely in the browser.
-It implements a microservices-like architecture using Web Workers as autonomous agents, featuring advanced distributed systems patterns including leader election, failure detection, message persistence, and multi-transport communication.
-The system enables agents to communicate via RPC, streaming, and pub/sub patterns across both local (same-origin) and remote (cross-device) contexts.
-It includes comprehensive resilience mechanisms, monitoring, and data persistence using IndexedDB.
-Kensho also supports lazy loading of its large language model (LLM) and can operate in a "Lite Mode" without AI for faster development and testing.
+Kensho is a distributed multi-agent communication system running in the browser.
+It employs a microservices-like architecture using Web Workers for autonomous agents, incorporating distributed systems patterns such as leader election, failure detection, message persistence, and multi-transport communication.
+Agents communicate via RPC, streaming, and pub/sub across local and remote contexts.
+The system includes resilience mechanisms, monitoring, data persistence using IndexedDB, and supports lazy loading of its large language model (LLM).

 ## User Preferences